Leading Coins 4 Entrepreneur (LC4) Market Capitalization Tops $93,551.66

-Leading Coins 4 Entrepreneur (CURRENCY:LC4) traded flat against the US dollar during the one day period ending at 23:00 PM E.T. on March 6th.
-During the last week, Leading Coins 4 Entrepreneur has traded flat against the US dollar.
-Leading Coins 4 Entrepreneur has a market capitalization of $93,551.66 and $495.00 worth of Leading Coins 4 Entrepreneur was traded on exchanges in the last day.
-One Leading Coins 4 Entrepreneur coin can currently be bought for approximately $0.0623 or 0.00000567 BTC on cryptocurrency exchanges.
+Leading Coins 4 Entrepreneur (CURRENCY:LC4) traded flat against the US dollar during the one day period ending at 20:00 PM E.T. on March 11th.
+One Leading Coins 4 Entrepreneur coin can currently be bought for $0.0623 or 0.00000567 BTC on major exchanges.
+Over the last week, Leading Coins 4 Entrepreneur has traded flat against the US dollar.
+Leading Coins 4 Entrepreneur has a market cap of $93,551.66 and approximately $495.00 worth of Leading Coins 4 Entrepreneur was traded on exchanges in the last 24 hours.

 - Pax Dollar (USDP) traded flat against the dollar and now trades at $1.00 or 0.00001644 BTC.